ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/Introduction.md

 ### Updating the repository with branches

+Here we don't intend to give you a full explanation of how git works, as there's plenty of good resources already written that don't need repeating.
+We do want to give our recommended approach to interact with the repository, but feel free to use your own system, or any others such as [git Flow](https://nvie.com/posts/a-successful-git-branching-model/).

-Following normal git practices, changes to add or update your data sources should be made using a branching strategy, allowing you to make and test changes before merging to your `main` branch and  deploying to your production environment.
+Changes to add or update your data sources should be made using a branching strategy, allowing you to make and test changes before merging to your `main` branch and  deploying to your production environment.
 Azure provides good documentation [for your branching strategy here](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops).

 We recommend that adding or updating your data sources by changing the code should happen on a feature branch, which should be used for all required changes in the 3 sections below.
 These changes can then be deployed to your development environment where you can test that they are working as expected, after which you can open a pull request to merge the feature branch into the `main` branch, signifying that the code is production ready.
 At each stage CI/CD pipelines will move your changes into the production environment.

 The overall steps are: